aws-samples/amazon-sumerian-hosts/AWS-Infrastructure-Setup.md

 In the dialog that appears, choose the **Dev** bot alias and click **Publish**.

 Your Lex bot setup is now complete! 🎉

+## Configuring Sample Code Credentials

+In order for the demos and integration tests included in this repository to use the Cognito credentials you created above, do the following...

+Open the `demo-credentials.js` file in the root of the repository for editing.

+Set the `cognitoIdentityPoolId` value to the Cognito Identity Pool you created above.

+Save the edits you made to the `demo-credentials.js` file.

+Your sample code credential setup is now complete! 🎉